srenner/rom-repo/README.md

 * Easily find ports, alternate versions, and sequels across your systems
 * Zip/unzip/convert files
 * Turn on analytics to discover hidden gems you may be overlooking
+* Validate checksums and titles against the No-Intro DAT-o-Matic database

 ## System Architecture
 * Project runs in Docker